 SUPPORTED BY A GRANT FROM THE DONALD A. PELS CHARITABLE TRUST

-UHF has launched a task force consisting of leaders from New York health care organizations to help coordinate efforts in improving health equity and health care quality.
+Beginning in early 2022, UHF convened a task force consisting of leaders from New York health care organizations to help coordinate efforts in improving health equity and health care quality.

 Why This Is Important